Global Positioning System: Restrictions on civilian use

 The U.S. government controls the export of some civilian receivers.
-All GPS receivers capable of functioning above 60,000 ft above sea level and 1000 knot, or designed or modified for use with unmanned missiles and aircraft, are classified as munitions (weapons)—which means they require State Department export licenses.
+All GPS receivers capable of functioning at altitudes exceeding 18 km (60,000 ft) and speeds exceeding 515 m/s, or designed or modified for use with unmanned missiles and aircraft, are classified as munitions (weapons)—which means they require State Department export licenses.
 This rule applies even to otherwise purely civilian units that only receive the L1 frequency and the C/A (Coarse/Acquisition) code.

 Disabling operation above these limits exempts the receiver from classification as a munition.
 Vendor interpretations differ.
 The rule refers to operation at both the target altitude and speed, but some receivers stop operating even when stationary.
 This has caused problems with some amateur radio balloon launches that regularly reach 30 km.
 These limits only apply to units or components exported from the United States.
 A growing trade in various components exists, including GPS units from other countries.
 These are expressly sold as ITAR-free.